kvikee

 The Forbidden Trove was no ordinary player.
 He was a living legend, the architect and de facto regulator of PoE's player-driven market.
 His name appeared in almost every major trade.
 He held virtual assets estimated in tens of thousands of exalts.
 His removal is not just a single ban—it's a strike at the very heart of the game's mechanics.
 Grinding Gear Games (GGG) makes a move that instantly reshapes the entire economy.
 What happens to the void left by such a player?
 Who takes control of the most precious items?

-The key pain lies in irreversibility.
-Many of the 1,500+ items are legacy unique items from old leagues, e.g., from before Legacy League (2017).
-They cannot be remade.
-The game's mechanics simply don't allow it.
+The greatest pain lies in irreversibility.
+Many of the 1,500+ items are legacy unique items from times before the Legacy League (2017) and other historical events.
+The game's mechanics simply don't allow them to be regenerated.
 It's like burning an original van Gogh painting and offering an IKEA print in return.
 The Forbidden Trove, in his post, emphasizes he's only asking for a restore of part of his collection, not full account unbanning.
 But even that is incredibly difficult.
 GGG's systems are built on finality.
 Once deleted, data is deleted.

 Community Divided: Justice or Terror?